 Nick Elliott finds personal peace as a martial artist

 by Laura Baird

 Nick Elliott became a black belt as a teenager and a successful entrepreneur in his 20s.
-These two talents eventually overlapped, and he opened Family Tae Kwon Do Champions in Delafield last year.
+These two talents eventually overlapped, and he opened Family Tae Kwon Do Champions in Delafield in 2011.
 His childhood interest in martial arts not only became a career, but also satisfies a higher calling.
-Elliott's real passion lies in serving others — helping people gain confidence, lose weight or generally lead a more-fulfilled life — and tae kwon do is just a means to that end.
+Elliott’s real passion lies in serving others — helping people gain confidence, lose weight or generally lead a more-fulfilled life — and tae kwon do is just a means to that end.

 MAKING ENDS MEET

 The oldest of seven kids, Nick Elliott spent his childhood in Milwaukee.
 “I’ve always had an interest in martial arts,” says Elliott, but his family couldn’t afford lessons.
 Instead, he learned from a neighborhood friend who studied tae kwon do.
 “I knew almost all the black belt curriculum by the time I was 8, but I wasn’t part of any martial arts school,” he says.

 When Elliott was 15, his family moved to Menomonee Falls, and the enterprising teen sought out formal training.
 Almost like a scene from “Karate Kid,” Elliott did chores — such as washing windows and cleaning mats — at the local dojang in exchange for lessons.